RaunakChhatwal/llm-playground/README.md

 # LLM Playground

 Native desktop app for OpenAI, Anthropic, and Google LLMs written in Rust.
 Create an API key in the OpenAI or Anthropic playground or https://aistudio.google.com/app/apikey and add it in the settings menu.
 Conversation history is stored in a local SQLite database.
+OpenAI compatible providers like OpenRouter and Ollama are accessible with the base url option.

 ## Showcase